ulinja/udib/README.md

 ## How does UDIB work?

-UDIB's main purpose is the injection of preseed files into existing Debian installation ISOs.
+UDIB's main purpose is the injection files into existing Debian installation ISOs.
-In a nutshell, it does this by extracting the ISO, adding the preseed file to it, and repacking the ISO again.
+In a nutshell, it does this by extracting the ISO, adding the files to the ISO's initrd, and repacking the ISO again.
 You could do all of this manually of course by following the [basic](https://wiki.debian.org/DebianInstaller/Preseed/EditIso#Adding_a_Preseed_File_to_the_Initrd) and [advanced](https://wiki.debian.org/RepackBootableISO) guides for ISO repacking on the Debian wiki, but UDIB does all of this for you.

 # Dependencies

-UDIB has some hard- and software requirements, both regarding the [target machine](#target-machine) for which it can build ISOs, as well as on the [build machine](#build-machine) on which UDIB is run.

-## Target Machine

-Images built using UDIB can be used to install Debian on systems satisfying these requirements:

-- **CPU Architecture:** x86 (64-Bit)
-- **Network:** an ethernet connection with internet access

-## Build Machine

 Using UDIB to create ISOs requires the following software: